 SHANGHAI INSPIRATION FOR VISITING WRITERS | Yao Minji

 Ten writers from around the world are in Shanghai for two months to discuss all facets of the writing craft and to be inspired by new experiences.
 The 9th Shanghai Writing Program, hosted by the Shanghai Writers’ Association, aims to add a different perspective to writers’ views of the world in general and of China in particular.
-This year, the writers in residence, who come from Spain, Denmark, Poland, Russia and the United States, are from all walks of life.
+This year, the writers in residence, who come from Spain, Denmark, Israel, Argentina, New Zealand, Poland, Russia and the United States, are from all walks of life.
 They include an artist, a corporate manager, a teacher and a police officer, most of whom write as a sideline.
 For some, it was their first trip to Asia.
-Yao Minji asked six of the participants to share their journey to becoming a writer, their favorite themes and subjects, and their impressions of Shanghai, among other topics.
+Yao Minji asked the participants to share their journey to becoming a writer, their favorite themes and subjects, and their impressions of Shanghai, among other topics.

 NÚRIA AÑÓ, SPAIN